Custom-Roles-for-TTT/TTT-Custom-Roles/CONVARS.md

-ttt_drunk_can_be_madscientist               1       // Whether the drunk can become a mad scientist ttt_drunk_can_be_shadow                     1       // Whether the drunk can become a shadow ttt_drunk_can_be_arsonist                   1       // Whether the drunk can become a arsonist
+ttt_drunk_can_be_madscientist               1       // Whether the drunk can become a mad scientist ttt_drunk_can_be_shadow                     1       // Whether the drunk can become a shadow ttt_drunk_can_be_arsonist                   1       // Whether the drunk can become a arsonist ttt_drunk_can_be_hivemind                   1       // Whether the drunk can become the hive mind

 // Old Man
 ttt_oldman_drain_health_to                  0       // The amount of health to drain the old man down to.
 Set to 0 to disable